WiktorLewicki/Chess/README.md

 I am the sole author of the entire code.
 Wiktor Lewicki

-The bot and the engine are located in the files bot.cpp and engine.cpp.
+The bot and the engine are located in the files bot.cpp and silnik.cpp.

 The graphical interface was written in QT 6.7.